 Do you want to know how to batch edit in Lightroom?
 Being a wedding or event photographer, you should always work with Lightroom batch processing to save time.
 You can apply similar settings to a number of shots, spending less time on image editing.
-Let me tell you about 4 easy batch edit Lightroom techniques that will make your work easier.
+Let me tell you about four easy batch edit Lightroom techniques that will make your work easier.

 Step 1.
 Activate importing in the Library module.